Competitors are leading with AI in proposals and winning work you used to own.

 “Add AI capabilities to proposals”

 Table stakes, not a differentiator.
 Every firm can add a slide about their AI tools.
-Clients are not choosing firms based on which AI platform they use — they are choosing based on what the AI enables the firm to deliver differently.
+Clients aren’t choosing firms based on which AI platform they use.
+They’re choosing based on what the AI lets the firm deliver differently.

 “Hire an innovation team”

-Internal innovation teams do not change the business model.
-They produce pilots, white papers, and demonstrations.
-What clients care about is how your AI capability changes the engagement they are buying — the timeline, the cost, the outcome.
+Internal innovation teams don’t change the business model.
+They produce pilots and white papers.
+What clients care about is how your AI capability changes the engagement they’re buying, specifically the timeline, cost, and what they walk away with.

 “Partner with AI vendors”

-This makes you a reseller, not an advisor.
-Partnering with an AI vendor does not differentiate your consulting — it makes you a channel for someone else's technology.
-Clients want your expertise, not your vendor relationships.
+This makes you a channel for someone else’s technology.
+Partnering with an AI vendor doesn’t differentiate your consulting.
+Clients want your expertise, not your vendor list.

 What’s working instead

-The firms winning proposals are leading with the outcome, not the methodology.
-Instead of 'we will spend 10 weeks analyzing your market,' they say 'we will deliver a market entry decision in three weeks with continuous monitoring for 12 months.'
+The winning proposals lead with the outcome, not the methodology.
+Instead of ‘we will spend 10 weeks analyzing your market,’ they say ‘we will deliver a market entry decision in three weeks with continuous monitoring for 12 months.’
 The engagement is faster, cheaper on the project phase, and more valuable overall because it includes ongoing support.
-AI makes this possible.
-The pitch is not about AI — it is about what AI lets the firm deliver that it could not before.
+AI makes this possible, but the pitch isn’t about AI.
+It’s about what AI lets the firm deliver that it couldn’t before.

 $15,000